santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

     data["customerEmail"] = email
     ```

-    This is the data that will be sent to the power automate flow, and it has to be named as the inputs defined in the flow (from the Step 3.2.1).
+    This is the data that will be sent to the Power Automate flow, and it has to be named as the inputs defined in the flow (from the Step 3.2.1).
 If you change the name or add more inputs in the Step 3.2.1, you will need to change the name or add the new variables in the script.

 3. Save the file and refresh the power pages page.

-    This code have the form and when clicking on the submit button it will run the power automate flow and embed the ceremony in the power pages.
+    This code have the form and when clicking on the submit button, it will run the Power Automate flow and embed the ceremony in the power pages.
 Consider that it has some styles and a minimum logic and user friendly interface.
 You can improve it as you want.

     ![Add Ceremony](/images/powerpages/vscode-with-form.png)